-For more information on the power of leadership and leading strategies in organizations, see the Blue Ribbon Panel report Principles and Practices of High-Quality Ethics & Compliance Programs, specifically HQP3 and its Supporting Objectives and Practices, available at: ethics.org/blue-ribbon workplace integrity then fewer employees observe If top management shows stronger commitment to misconduct.
+For more information on the power of leadership and leading strategies in organizations, see the Blue Ribbon Panel report Principles and Practices of High-Quality Ethics & Compliance Programs, specifically HQP3 and its Supporting Objectives and Practices, available at:

+ethics.org/blue-ribbon

-.
-LEADERSHIP & MISCONDUCT
+ETHICAL LEADERSHIP & MISCONDUCT

-OBSERVED MISCONDUCT.
-TOP MANAGERS CAN HAVE A POSITIVE IMPACT ON THE RATE OF misconduct. workplace integrity then more employees observe If top management shows weaker commitment to
+TOP MANAGERS CAN HAVE A POSITIVE IMPACT ON THE RATE OF OBSERVED MISCONDUCT.

+If top management shows stronger commitment to workplace integrity then fewer employees observe misconduct.

+If top management shows weaker commitment to workplace integrity then more employees observe misconduct.